Salmon-Computer-Vision/salmon-computer-vision/utils/pi/services/README.md

 # Raspberry Pi Services

-The services outlined in `docker-compose.yml` will record continuous video separated by 2 hours and perform motion detection, creating motion detected clips at a maximum of 2 minutes.
+The services outlined in `docker-compose.yml` will record continuous video separated by 2 hours each and perform motion detection, creating motion detected clips at a maximum of 2 minutes each.

 There are currently one service that spin up their own docker container to perform tasks: